CHANGES TO DISPENSARY OPENING HOURS

 MB ChB 1991 (Bristol) MRCGP DRCOG DCH DFFP

 In addition to her overall GP role she has specific expertise in female reproductive health care/contraception and fits both contraceptive implants and coils.
-She carries out Well Woman clinics on Tuesday mornings.
+She carries out Woman Health Clinics on Tuesday mornings.

-Dr Longfield is available for consultations (booked appointments) on Tuesdays, Thursdays and Fridays with telephone appointments in the morning and booked appointments in the afternoon.
+Dr Longfield is available for consultations on Tuesdays, Thursdays and Fridays with telephone appointments in the morning and booked appointments in the afternoon.

 MB BS 2001 (Newcastle) Bmed Sci MRCP DRCOG MRCGP

 Dr Watson has a special interest in diabetes and is the Practice CQC Registered Manager.
 He also carries out joint injection clinics on Thursdays.

-Dr Watson is available for consultations (booked appointments) on Tuesdays, Thursdays and Fridays; with telephone appointments in the morning and booked appointments in the afternoon.
+Dr Watson is available for consultations on Tuesdays, Thursdays and Fridays; with telephone appointments in the morning and booked appointments in the afternoon.

 MB BS MRCGP

 Dr Montague has been a partner in the practice since July 2015.

 In addition to her overall GP role she has in interest in female reproductive health care/contraception and fits both contraceptive implants and coils.
-She carries out Well Woman clinics on Wednesday mornings.
+She carries out Woman Health Clinics on Wednesday mornings.

-Dr Montague is available for consultations (booked appointments) on Tuesdays, Wednesdays and Fridays, with telephone appointments in the morning and booked appointments in the afternoon.
+Dr Montague is available for consultations on Tuesdays, Wednesdays and Fridays, with telephone appointments in the morning and booked appointments in the afternoon.

 MBChB (2004) MRCGP DCH DRCOG

 Dr Roscoe joined the Practice on 30 January 2017 and has a special interest in minor surgery.
 She has a minor surgery clinic on Monday mornings.

-Dr Roscoe is available for consultations (booked appointments) on Mondays (all day), Wednesdays (all day) and Thursdays (am only), with telephone appointments in the morning and booked appointments in the afternoon.
+Dr Roscoe is available for consultations on Mondays (all day), Wednesdays (all day) and Thursdays (am only), with telephone appointments in the morning and booked appointments in the afternoon.

-Dr E Watson is available for consultations (booked appointments) on Mondays and Wednesdays, with telephone appointments in the morning and booked appointments in the afternoon.
+Dr E Watson is available for consultations on Mondays and Wednesdays, with telephone appointments in the morning and booked appointments in the afternoon.